DANCON MARCH 2022 || Camp Novo Selo, Kosovo

 What is a DANCON March?

-DANCON is short for Danish Contingent.
-The DANCON March is a tradition that goes back to 1972 when the Royal Danish Army was deployed in Cyprus.
-There is a DANCON event wherever the Danish Contingent mission takes them.
-The march has taken place in Afghanistan, Bosnia, Croatia, Kosovo, and Iraq, to name a few.
+DANCON, short for Danish Contingent, refers to a tradition that dates back to 1972 when the Royal Danish Army was deployed in Cyprus.
+Since then, the DANCON March has been held wherever the Danish Contingent is stationed, with events taking place in locations such as Afghanistan, Bosnia, Croatia, Kosovo, and Iraq, among others.

-The march measures the Army's physical preparedness and provides a social event.
-The march route is located in the countryside close to the Danish Camp.
-The march serves as a sign of mutual trust between the local residents and the Danish Contingent.
-Proceeds from each march are donated to wounded Danish Soldiers and veteran programs.
+The march serves both as a measure of the army’s physical preparedness and as a social event for soldiers.
+The route is typically located in the countryside near the Danish camp and symbolizes the mutual trust between the local community and the Danish forces.
+Proceeds from each march go to support wounded Danish soldiers and veteran programs.

-• 25km route by foot in varying terrain.
+• A 25km route on foot, across varying terrain.

-• 10kg dry weighted pack.
-In addition to the 10kg is food, water, socks, etc.
+• A 10kg dry weight pack, in addition to food, water, socks, etc.

-• Weapons can be part of the load.
+• Weapons may be part of the load.

-• March must be done in military uniform and boots.
+• The march must be completed in military uniform and boots.

 Can I wear the medal on my uniform?